-The water tends to be fast flowing and has a lot of driftwoods and plants.
-Also, it has regulated temperature and specific pH.
+The water tends to be fast-flowing and has a lot of driftwoods and plants.
+Also, it has a regulated temperature and specific pH.

 The size varies according to the species of pleco fish.
-Smaller plecos can live in a 10-gallon tank whereas larger species such as Bristlenose requires at least a tank of 150 gallons.
+Smaller plecos can live in a 10-gallon tank whereas larger species such as Bristlenose require at least a tank of 150 gallons.

 Moreover, the common pleco grows very large, very quick.
 As it grows longer from 2-4 inches it needs a tank of at least 80 gallons and eventually, when full in size, up to 150 gallons.

-Furthermore, the water has to be clean and well-filtered.
+Furthermore, water has to be clean and well-filtered.
 Good quality canister filters can be used for this purpose.
-Also, a strong water current is preferred.
+Also, strong water current is preferred.